MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-get-started.md

 To deploy only specific items, select the **Show more** link, and then select the items you wish to deploy.
 When clicking the deploy button, only the selected items are deployed to the next stage.

-Since dashboards, reports and datasets are related and have dependencies, you can use the select related button to check all items that those items are dependent on.
+Since dashboards, reports, datasets and dataflows are related and have dependencies, you can use the select related button to check all items that those items are dependent on.
 For example, if you want to deploy a report to the next stage, clicking the select related button will mark the dataset that the report is connected to, so that both will be deployed at once and the report will not break.

 [![A screenshot showing the selective deploy option in deployment pipelines, available after selecting the show more option.](media/deployment-pipelines-get-started/selective-deploy.png)](media/deployment-pipelines-get-started/selective-deploy.png#lightbox)

 >[!NOTE]
 > * You can't deploy a Power BI item to the next stage, if the items it's dependent on doesn't exist in the stage you are deploying to.
 For example, deploying a report without a dataset will fail, unless the dataset already exists in the target stage.
 > * You might get unexpected results if you choose to deploy a Power BI item without the item it's dependent on.
-This can happen when the dataset in the target stage, has changed and is no longer identical to the one in the stage you're deploying from.
+This can happen when a dataset or a dataflow in the target stage, has changed and is no longer identical to the one in the stage you're deploying from.

 ### Backwards deployment